Kesennuma Line

-The Kesennuma Line (気仙沼線, Kesennuma-sen) is a local railway line in Japan, operated by the East Japan Railway Company (JR East).
-It connected Maeyachi Station in the city of Ishinomaki, Miyagi to Kesennuma Station in the city of Kesennuma, Miyagi.
-The route links the north-eastern coast of Miyagi Prefecture, with the Ishinomaki Line (and the Tohoku Main Line a few stops farther) available for transfer in the south, and the Ōfunato Line in the north.
+The Kesennuma Line (気仙沼線, Kesennuma-sen) is a local railway and bus rapid transit line in Japan, operated by the East Japan Railway Company (JR East).
+It connects Maeyachi Station in the city of Ishinomaki, Miyagi to Kesennuma Station in the city of Kesennuma, Miyagi.
+The route links the northeastern coast of Miyagi Prefecture with the Ishinomaki Line (and the Tohoku Main Line a few stops farther) available for transfer in the south, and the Ōfunato Line in the north.

-A large section of the railway infrastructure between Minami-Kesennuma Station and Rikuzen-Togura Station, including tracks, stations, and railway bridges, were badly damaged or destroyed by the 2011 Tōhoku earthquake and tsunami.
-Destroyed stations include Minami-Kesennuma (except for the platform) and Shizugawa Station, as well as various others.
-As a result of the catastrophic damage to the line and prohibitive costs of restoration as a railway, JR East officially proposed the line's conversion into a dedicated bus rapid transit (BRT) route on 27 December 2011.
-At present only the Maeyachi to Yanaizu section is operated as a railway, with services on the balance of the route provided by buses.
+Originally a railway from end to end, the line was severely damaged by the 2011 Tōhoku earthquake and tsunami, with tracks, stations, and railway bridges between Minami-Kesennuma Station and Rikuzen-Togura Station sustaining major damage.
+Destroyed stations included Minami-Kesennuma (except for the platform) and Shizugawa Station, as well as various others.
+As a result of the catastrophic damage to the line and prohibitive costs of restoration as a railway, JR East officially proposed the line's conversion into a dedicated bus rapid transit route on 27 December 2011.
+At present only the Maeyachi to Yanaizu section is operated as a railway, with services on the remainder of the route provided by buses.
+The buses have been Level 2 self-driving since December 2022.

-An autonomous driving system has been being tested on the BRT line since 2018 and has been fully implemented since 5 December 2022.